Klumpito/jdraw/README.md

 Last Commit: 6003806

 The system now supports snap grids, though they don't draw these annoying background lines.
 The grid size can be passed to the `SnapGrid`.
 Registering new grids is simply done in the `StdContext`.

+## Assignment 6 - Composition
+Last Commit: 0971131

+A new Figure has been added `CompositeFigureImpl`, it allows to group at least two Figures.
+For this a new Interface has been added, he `CompositeFigure`.
+This new Figure also implements the `AbstractFigure` but overwrites more methods.

+To mark the `CompositeFigure` the Handles now accept a colour for the handle, so that each figure has control over it.